History of Delta Air Lines in Timeline

 In 2015, Delta Air Lines underwent a cabin branding upgrade.
 Availability and exact details vary by route and aircraft type.

 In April 2016, Delta CEO Ed Bastian announced that a new Premium Economy cabin would be added.
-Since renamed to Premium Select, this cabin will feature extra legroom; adjustable leg rests; extra seat pitch, width, and recline; and a new premium service.
+Renamed to Premium Select, this cabin would feature extra legroom; adjustable leg rests; extra seat pitch, width, and recline; and a new premium service.

-August 2016: Announced the introduction of Delta One Suites
+August 2016: Introduction of Delta One Suites announced

-In August 2016, Delta announced the introduction of Delta One Suites on select widebody fleets, featuring enhanced privacy, improved storage space, a larger IFE screen, and an updated design.
+In August 2016, Delta Air Lines announced the introduction of Delta One Suites on select widebody fleets.
+The suites would feature a door to the aisle for enhanced privacy, as well as improved storage space, a larger IFE screen, and an updated design.

-In July 2017, the suites rolled out on the Airbus A350 fleet, which was first delivered to Delta in July 2017.
+In July 2017, the Delta One Suites rolled out on the Airbus A350 fleet after the first delivery.

 2017: Delta introduced Premium Select on its new Airbus A350

-In 2017, Delta introduced Premium Select on its new Airbus A350, first delivered in fall 2017, to be followed by the now-retired Boeing 777.
+In 2017, Delta introduced Premium Select on its new Airbus A350, first delivered in fall.

 In October 2018, Delta announced that it would be selling first class seats on domestically configured Boeing 757 aircraft flying transatlantic routes as Premium Select.